 A powerful, easy site builder: Wix has one of the best drag-and-drop website design tools out there, and tons of themes and templates to choose from.
 You can build almost any kind of site in just minutes, and the AI website builder can even do a lot of the initial work for you.

 Plenty of free add-ons: Wix has almost every feature you could want in a free website builder, and the kitchen sink, too.
-But for everything else, there’s the add-on marketplace, which will let you add everything from integration with third-party services to extra-fancy pricing tables.
-There are many third-party apps that extend Wix’s functionality, and quite a few are free.
+But for everything else, there's the add-on marketplace, which lets you add everything from integrations with third-party services to extra-fancy pricing tables.
+Many third-party apps extend Wix's functionality, and quite a few are free.

 SEO and blogging tools: A free Wix website comes with everything you need to help your site rank higher in search engines.
 It also comes with blog functionality, if you want to post those kinds of regular updates.